KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

   * This attack can only be used once all of the Hypostasis' pillars have been destroyed.
 * Quickly flies next to the player and forms a large wall, which folds in a "clapping" motion very quickly, dealing damage in an area in front of the wall.
 * Floats into the air and forms a sort of flat, plated formation out of shell pieces while channeling a Geo seal around the player.
 After a few seconds, it will break the seal and instantly summon a large, damaging pillar at the player's location.
-* Floats into the air and briefly channels Energy into the pillar it is floating on before emitting a single shockwave.
+* Floats into the air and briefly channels energy into the pillar it is floating on before emitting a single shockwave.
 * Causes shell chunks and Geo pellets to continuously rain down in various small areas around the arena.
 This attack will only be used when the Hypostasis is on the ground, and only seems to work the first time it is used.
-* Spirals into the air and channels Energy into its pillar, causing all pillars to emit continuous shockwaves for the duration of the attack.
+* Spirals into the air and channels energy into its pillar, causing all pillars to emit continuous shockwaves for the duration of the attack.
   * This attack is deadly and deals a massive amount of damage.
-  * Attacking the concentrated Geo Energy near the Hypostasis' pillar will create a Geo forcefield that blocks the shockwaves.
+  * Attacking the concentrated Geo energy near the Hypostasis' pillar will create a Geo forcefield that blocks the shockwaves.
-* When HP is low (approx. 5%), the Hypostasis teleports to the center of the arena and forms 3 pillars that channel Geo Energy.
-After 15 seconds, the pillars are absOrbed to heal 15%/35%/50% of its HP for 1/2/3 pillars absOrbed.
+* When HP is low (approx. 5%), the Hypostasis teleports to the center of the arena and forms 3 pillars that channel Geo energy.
+After 15 seconds, the pillars are absorbed to heal 15%/35%/50% of its HP for 1/2/3 pillars absorbed.
   * Destroying all pillars will immediately kill the Hypostasis.
   * If a pillar is destroyed, it will not respawn the next time this ability is used.
   * If if this move is completed, the Hypostasis will resummon 4 pillars in a triangle formation.